NIH-CARD/VSCode_class/docs/index.md

 "A journey of a thousand miles begins with a single step" -Laozi

-If this tutorial helped you out, please leave a star on the [github page](https://github.com/NIH-CARD/VSCode_class).
+If this tutorial helped you out, please leave a ⭐ on the [github page](https://github.com/NIH-CARD/VSCode_class).

 ### Motivation